Francophile: Armenia

 During the reign of Louis XIV, many Armenian manuscripts were taken into the National Library of France.
 Armenia and Armenian characters are featured in the works of Montesquieu, Voltaire, and Rousseau.
 The first instance of Armenian studies began with the creation of an Armenian department in the School of Oriental languages, at the initiative of Napoleon.

 An important figure of Armenian Francophilia was that of Stepan Vosganian (1825–1901).
 Arguably the first Armenian "intellectual" and literary critic, Vosganian "represents the prototype of a long line of Armenian intellectuals nurtured in and identified with European, and particularly French, culture".
-Educated in Paris, he was a champion of liberalism and the positivist philosophy of Auguste Comte, and he took part in the French Revolution of 1848.
+Educated in Paris, he was a champion of liberalism and the positivist philosophy of Auguste Comte, and even took part in the French Revolution of 1848.

 The French political classes were on the whole supportive of the Armenian national movement.
 The French–Armenian Agreement (1916) was a political and military accord to create the Armenian Legion in the French Army to fight on the Allied side of World War I, in return for promises of recognition of Armenian independence.
 The Armenian Legion engaged successfully in Anatolia and Palestine during World War I, particularly at the Battle of Arara and during the Franco-Turkish War.

 Belgium

-Francophilia or Rattachism is a marginal political ideology in some parts of Belgium.
-Rattachism would mean the incorporation of French-speaking Belgium, Wallonia (and sometimes Brussels; more rarely of entire Belgium) into France.
-This movement has existed since the Belgian state came into existence in 1830.

-The Manifesto for Walloon culture of 1983 relaunched in 2003, and a series of discussions witnessed a will of emancipation.
+Francophilia or Rattachism is a revancist marginal political ideology in some parts of Belgium.
+Rattachism would mean the incorporation of French-speaking Belgium, Wallonia (and sometimes Brussels –more rarely of the entirety of Belgium) into Metropolitan France.
+This movement has existed in some form or another since the Belgian state itself came into existence in 1830.
+The Manifesto for Walloon culture of 1983, relaunched in 2003, and a series of discussions are the sole contemporary remnants.